PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

 For example, the RNN sates, candidates IDs and probabilities of beam search can be represented as `LoDTensors`;
 the selected candidate's IDs in each time step can be stored in a `TensorArray`, and `Packed` to the sentences translated.

-## Necessary to change LoD's absolute offset to relative offsets
+## Changing LoD's absolute offset to relative offsets
 The current `LoDTensor` is designed to store levels of variable-length sequences, it stores several arrays of integers each represents a level.